A Bash prompt from traefik1's session appears

 In the Podman world, non-privileged users can run containers on their own: those are the so-called rootless containers.
 In NethServer 8, we borrow the same word from Podman and use it in the context of modules, together with its opposite, rootfull.

-To inspect and modify a rootless module start Bash with the runagent command to properly initialize the Systemd runtime environment.
+To inspect a rootless module start Bash with the runagent command to properly initialize the Systemd runtime environment.
 For instance, to check if Traefik is running:

 runagent -m traefik1